About

 • Postdoctoral researcher in applied mathematics and computational fluid dynamics.

-• Research centred on discontinuous Galerkin methods, compressible Navier-Stokes equations, and high-order simulation techniques.
+• Research centred on high order methods, hyperbolic problem and compressible Navier-Stokes equations,

-• This website is intended as a stable, static home for publications, projects, teaching material, and technical notes.
+• This website is intended as a home for publications, projects, teaching material, and technical notes.

 Research approach